 After the ink has completely dried, perhaps accelerated by putting it in the sun, or on a hot plate, shake off the excess salt, and lay it in a tray of warm water to dissolve the salt.
 The plate can then be stopped out exactly as if it is a resin aquatint, and galv-etched or if it is a zinc, aluminium or steel plate, etched in Bordeaux etch.
 (TOP)

 The oily ink will draw away from the slightly damp sugar lift areas as it dries and the texture created should be visible as a fine network of lines of ink.
 How fine the texture is depends on how tacky the sugar was when the ink was rolled over it.
 The drier is is, the finer the texture.
-After the ink has completely dried, perhaps accelerated by putting it in the sun, or on a hot plate, , lay the plate face up in a tray of water and the sugar will dissolve.
-It should all come off without having to use a brush over the surface.
+After the ink has completely dried, perhaps accelerated by putting it in the sun, or on a hot plate, or under a tungsten lamp, lay the plate face up in a tray of warm water and the sugar will dissolve.
+It will all dissolve without touching the surface.
+Do not brush it, and after 5 to 10 minutes lift the plate very gently out of the water keeping it horizontal.
 Let it dry without blotting it or wiping it, and it will be ready to etch.
 A variety of textures and of degrees of granularity can be produced with experience.
 The secret is not to remove too much of the sugar lift by being too impatient and blotting it too soon.
 The ink should be allowed to dry properly before putting it in water and etching it.
 (TOP)

 Galv-etch and Bordeaux etch work particularly well with the above tinting methods because of the tendency to bite vertically and not to eat away at the edges as much as acids do.
 The first stage must usually be longer to break through the very thin film of oil left in the valleys.
-With each successive stage, the valleys are deepened and become slightly wider.
+Note that this does not apply to sugar lift tinting, because there is no oily trace of ink on the plate as there is with fractint or with salt tint.
+With fractint each successive stage deepens and widens the valleys.
 After cleaning the plate with ethanol, and proofing it, if the results in some parts of the image seem too light or too coarse, a second fractint will fill the spaces with an even finer pattern.
 Alternatively, areas can be darkened by galv-toning after stopping out.
 The effect of the open-bite on fractint is apparently to darken it much more drastically than the effect on a bare plate.
+So do the open bite over fractint with very short times and a low voltage.

 Bordeaux etch works in a way very similar to galv-etch because it is an electrochemical reaction not a corrosive action.
 But the copper deposit has a tendency to clog the finest lines and texture after an initial bite, which can be deliberately used to preserve fine lines.
+If the resist is strong, then the copper can be brushed out with a soft brush in the etching tray..
 (TOP)

 The results have their own unique character, with many advantages over aquatint which can be exploited for expressive effect.
 One of the most interesting qualities of fractint is the way the pattern relates to lines already etched on the plate - they are integrated into the pattern in different ways depending on their depth and spacing.
 The pattern never crosses lines but 'grows' outwards from the line edges to fill the spaces between.
 The very finest lines on the plate are respected in this way (unfortunately sometimes even scratches on the plate).
 Parallel lines are often doubled, that is, two parallel lines of ink are formed along the edges of the original lines and a new line is etched between them.
 Unprotected isolated lines are widened with a fine variable organic growth on either side.
 Fractint is not a technique for those who want mechanical evenly graded tones, for its results are often slightly unpredictable, and there is the opportunity for a creative response to the patterns formed around the lines already on the plate.
 Around the edges of the plate the fractint pattern changes, which can be used creatively and exploited for expressive effect.
 But to avoid this fringe effect, instead of using a rigid plastic plate to create the pattern, you can use a thinner and more flexible non-absorbent smooth film like heavy polythene sheet, or tracing film.
 The way that the sheet is peeled off the plate has a very distinct effect on the nature of the pattern (TOP)